 This training guide will get you running a half marathon in 12 weeks, one step at a time.

-If you are aiming to complete your first half marathon event, this training program is for you.
+If you are aiming to push your running to the next level and have already completed a few mid-distance runs, then this training program is for you.

 Everyone is an individual and your base level of fitness may vary.
-For those who have already been doing some running, this general guide should give you all the endurance you will need to make the 21.1 km feeling strong.
+For those who already have been doing some running, this general program should give you the extra speed and endurance to take your performance to the next level.

-This 12-week training guide is just that, a guide, so feel free to be a little flexible with it to make it work for you.
+This 12-week training guide is just that, a guide, so feel free to be a little flexible with it so that it works for you.

-Remember this is a 12-week guide and you don’t need to go too hard, too soon – that is what demotivates people or causes injury.
+Remember this is a 12-week program and you don’t need to go too hard, too soon – that is what demotivates people or causes injury.
 Build your way into it.

 Training days explained

-Run: The pace you run at should be comfortable.
+Easy runs: The runs on Tuesdays and Thursdays are to be done at a comfortable pace.
 If you’re training with a friend, the two of you should be able to hold a conversation.
-If you measure your heart rate, your target zone should be between 65 and 75 percent of your maximum heart rate.
+For those who wear heart rate monitors, your target zone should be between 65 and 75 percent of your maximum heart rate.

 Long runs: Important sessions in the guide are the long runs, which progressively increase in distance each weekend.
-You will jump from your longest training run of 16km to the half marathon – a big leap, but your training and inspiration on the day will see you over the line.
+You will jump from your longest training run of 19km to the half marathon – a solid leap, but your training and inspiration on the day will see you over the line.

-Stretch + strengthen: After your long Sunday run, Mondays are for stretching and strengthening (this doesn’t mean you shouldn’t stretch on other days).
+Stretch + strengthen: After your long Sunday run, Mondays are for stretching (this doesn’t mean you shouldn’t stretch on other days) and Mondays and Thursdays are for strength training.
 Strength training, particularly for your core muscles, is an important focus of this training guide.
 Bodyweight-based activities like push-ups, chin-ups or dips are beneficial or light weights with high reps at your local gym.

 Test: The idea with the test runs is to measure your time, progress and fitness, if it suits you.
-Another option is to find local fun-runs at these distances to allow you to time your race and get used to running with other competitors.
+Another option is to find local fun-runs at these distances so you can time your race and get used to running with other competitors.

-Flexibility: Over a 12-week program, it is important to be flexible and mix up days and runs when you need to.
-If you miss a run, you can make it up.
+Flexibility: You need to make the guide work for you.
+Over a 12-week program, it is important to be flexible and mix up days and runs when you need to.
+If you miss a run you can make it up.
 The real aim is to be consistent with your training, and the overall details won’t matter.